wilsonliaows/docs/developing-connectors/connectors-design-guide/action-descriptive-components.md

 ---

 # Action descriptive components
-There are some common descriptive components that appear in all actions.
-The following table details these components.
+There are some common descriptive components that appear in all actions, corresponding to visual components in Workato.

+Actions and trigger descriptive components are largely similar.
+If you understand `description`, `title`, `subtitle` and `help` components in triggers, you will see that they have similar functions in actions.
+The main difference is the adopted product copy conventions.

+The following table details these action components.

 | Action component | Description                                                                                                                                        |
 |-------------------|----------------------------------------------------------------------------------------------------------------------------------------------------|